Consumers Credit Union Review

 - ATM access at more than 30,000 surcharge-free locations

 This account doesn't come with checks and it doesn't earn interest.
 A parent or legal guardian must also be listed on the account as a joint account holder.
-But, it can be a good tool for teaching teens the basics of money management.

 Free Checking Account